 Serums have become every skincare enthusiast’s best friend, and a kind of secret weapon for getting clear, glowing, plump skin, no matter what skin type you have.
 Serums are made up of high concentrations of active ingredients, with smaller molecular structures so they can penetrate deep into the skin.
 They often target specific skin concerns, such as wrinkles, blemishes, dull skin, or loss of firmness, to name a few!

-With so many great benefits, who wouldn’t want to hedge their bets and apply the lot?
+With so many great benefits, who wouldn’t want to use them all?
 But Timeless Product Education Specialist, Shelly Leggins, recommends not layering more than 2 active ingredient serums at one time, in order to allow the serums to properly work their magic.

 Which Serum Goes First?

 Start with a Water-Based Serum, that Addresses Your #1 Skin Goal